 Let’s start with the basics – what exactly is a VPN?
 If you’re not up-to-date with technology, it might be a term that you’re not familiar with.

 VPN stands for Virtual Private Network.
 It essentially gives you extra protection, security, and anonymity online.
 So, how does it do that?
 When you use a VPN to connect to the digital world, your data is encrypted and run through a server that you select.
 It can be used across a huge range of devices, from your standard desktop PC to your latest smartphone.
-Furthermore, it encompasses all your online activity, such as checking your online bank account, browsing the web, or streaming TV shows.
+Furthermore, it encompasses all your online activities, such as checking your online bank account, browsing the web, or streaming TV shows.

 While they have been available for years, VPNs are growing in popularity for both businesses and individuals.
-High-profile hacking scandals and data stealing are why people are more aware than ever before about the details they’re entering online.
+High-profile hacking scandals and data-stealing are why people are more aware than ever before about the details they’re entering online.
 But VPN does provide a solution, allowing you to continue getting the most out of the Internet without having concerns.

 What Can You Use VPN Applications For?